pamundice

 This option names a file that contains the names of all the input files.
 This is an alternative to specifying a file name pattern as an argument.

 The file names have no meaning to pamundice.
-You can use the same file multiple times to have identical tiles in the output.
+You can list the same file multiple times to have identical tiles in the output.

 This option was new in Netpbm 10.90 (March 2020).